ramsey/php-rfcs/resources/imported-rfcs/mysqli_execute_query.txt

 ==== Updating Existing Functions ====

-Cannot change //mysqli_query()// because it's second argument is //$resultmode//.
+Cannot change //mysqli_query()// because its second argument is //$resultmode//.

 Cannot replace the deprecated //mysqli_execute()// function, which is an alias for //mysqli_stmt_execute()//, because it would create a backwards compatibility issue.